The Acatenango volcano hike is one of the most unique experiences in Central America, and one that should not be missed on your Guatemala itinerary.

 I recommend at least bringing at least a few things of your own, and renting the rest.
 I brought my own hiking shoes, base layers, fleece, pants, socks, beanie, and scarf.
 I ended up renting a jacket (but wish I had my own because I ended up with one that was a bit too small) and gloves, along with a few other things like trekking poles.

 Other things to pack for hiking Acatenango

-- Backpack: I just used the backpack I brought along as a carryon, but I wish I had an actual hiking backpack.
+- Backpack: You can usually rent one from the trekking company, but it might be better to bring one of these travel backpacks so you’re comfortable with your own gear.
+I just used the backpack I brought along as a carryon, but I wish I had an actual hiking backpack.
 They recommend 30L (and that’s what they rent out), but I think you can get away with something a bit smaller.

 - Trekking poles/walking stick: These are usually offered for rentals at a nominal cost, and they SAVED me – I could not have done the hike without then, as volcanic sand is VERY slippery!
 If you don’t get trekking poles, there are usually people near the trailhead selling sticks for a few quetzales as well.

 - Headlamp: You’ll basically be in complete darkness at night, and if you are doing the sunrise hike to the summit.

 - Water: Bring PLENTY of water – they suggest at least 4L (with a liter going to cook your food).
 Our tour company provided water bottles to take up, but it might be easier to just take a hydration pack or bladder.

 - Electrolytes: For extra hydration – I swear by Liquid IV (which I wish I discovered before doing the hike), which I’ve found also helps with recovery!!

 - Battery pack: There’s not really any reception, but you’ll probably take tonssss of photos and videos!
 The cold drains your battery faster, so carry a charger to keep your phone juiced.